Bob Skilton: Football

-Only 171 cm tall, Skilton was particularly fast and a superb baulker, allowing him to evade opponents when necessary.
-He was never shy of attacking the ball, however, and in his 16-year career suffered many injuries, including concussion, a broken nose four times, a broken wrist three times and 12 black eyes.
+Only 171 cm tall, Skilton was particularly fast and a skilled baulker, allowing him to evade opponents when necessary.
+He was never shy of attacking the ball, however, and in his 16-year career suffered many injuries, including concussion, a broken nose four times, a broken wrist three times and twelve black eyes.

-One of his greatest assets was the ability to kick with both feet, a skill learned at the insistence of his father, and developed by spending hours kicking the ball against a wall, collecting it on the rebound and kicking again with the other foot.
+One of his greatest assets was the ability to kick with both feet, a skill learned at the insistence of his father and developed by spending hours kicking the ball against a wall, collecting it on the rebound and kicking again with the other foot.
 It was impossible to say whether he was right or left footed, since his left foot gave greater accuracy, but his right greater distance.
 He had arguably the most accurate stab kick in the game.

-Star of the 1953 Victorian Schoolboys' team (he kicked 8 goals against West Australia in one of the championship's matches), and best and fairest for the South Melbourne (under 17) Fourth XVIII which played in the Melbourne Boys League in 1955, Skilton made his senior debut at the age of 17 in round five, 1956 and went on to play 237 matches for South Melbourne before he retired in 1971, at the time a club record.
+Star of the 1953 Victorian Schoolboys' team (he kicked eight goals against West Australia in one of the championship's matches), and best and fairest for the South Melbourne (under 17) Fourth XVIII which played in the Melbourne Boys League in 1955, Skilton made his senior debut at the age of 17 in round five, 1956, and went on to play 237 matches for South Melbourne before he retired in 1971, at the time a club record.
 He scored 412 goals in that time and was the club's leading goalkicker on three occasions.
-Nicknamed 'Chimp', he showed great grit and determination and became well known for giving maximum effort at all times.
+Nicknamed "Chimp", he showed great grit and determination and became well known for giving maximum effort at all times.

 It was his appearance on the front page of The Sun News-Pictorial in 1968 with two black eyes that earned him the Douglas Wilkie Medal.
-The black eyes were a consequence of a severe facial injury, which included depressed fractures of his cheekbones, due to collisions in successive weeks from Footscray's Ken Greenwood, his own teammate John Rantall and then Len Thompson.
+The black eyes were a consequence of a severe facial injury, which included depressed fractures of his cheekbones, due to collisions in successive weeks from Footscray's Ken Greenwood, his own teammate John Rantall and Len Thompson.

 An extended series of graphic photographs displaying the true extent of Skilton's injury used to be on display at the team's rooms at the Lake Oval, prior to its move to Sydney (it is not on display in Sydney and it is commonly understood that it was first removed from display at the Lake Oval as part of the effort to get Tuddenham to coach South Melbourne in 1978).

-He missed the entire 1969 VFL season after snapping an Achilles tendon in a pre-season practice match against SANFL club Port Adelaide.
+He missed the entire 1969 VFL season after snapping an achilles tendon in a pre-season practice match against SANFL club Port Adelaide.

 Chosen to represent his state in 25 games, Skilton captained the Victorian team in 1963 and 1965.
 The downside of his career was the lack of success of his club.
 He often said that he would trade any of his three Brownlow Medals for a premiership or even the chance to play in a Grand Final, and felt the highest point of his career was the one occasion South Melbourne made the finals in 1970 (under the great Norm Smith), finishing fourth after losing the first semi-final against St Kilda.